Foreign pension and US tax planning for international assignments

-For example, regulations published by the U.S. tax authorities on December 31, 2013, require all U.S. taxpayers that directly or indirectly own shares in a PFIC to file Form 8621, regardless of income earned during the year.
+For example, regulations published by the U.S. tax authorities on Dec.
+31, 2013, require all U.S. taxpayers that directly or indirectly own shares in a PFIC to file Form 8621, regardless of income earned during the year.
 There are certain exceptions to the reporting requirements that may be relevant to taxpayers with foreign pension plans.
-Relief from the PFIC annual reporting requirement is provided if:

 Taxpayers that are required to report a PFIC must file Form 8621 on an annual basis with the U.S. individual income tax return for each PFIC.
 Annual PFIC reporting requirements may cause the taxpayer to incur significant compliance costs for preparing and filing a Form 8621 for each foreign mutual fund held in the plan.
 There are significant penalties for noncompliance with foreign pension and PFIC rules.
 Very often this cost is an additional burden to the employer who assumes compliance costs for their foreign assignees.
 Employers frequently fail to add these additional costs to their budgets when planning a foreign assignment and they do not take it into consideration in their policies.

 Non U.S. pensions may trigger current tax costs